Skip to content

 Getting Started

-This guide walks you through installing the plugin, baking your first factory, and persisting test data.
+This guide walks you through installing the plugin, baking your first factory, and saving test data.

 What is this?